nbertagnolli/DeepProverbs/README.md

 of 7 and dropout was applied at each layer.
 This project relies on TensorFlow, Keras, numpy, tweepy, and enchant so if you want to run it make sure that you have those libraries installed.
 Docker image coming soon : ).

+# Using Docker

+If you'd like to run the project but don't want to install everything feel free to use the provided Docker file to build an environment capable of running this project.
+It is important to note that this Dockerfile does not support the GPU so if you want to run big models you should probably not use this Dockerfile.
+To build the Docker image from the shell
+run:

+`docker build -t tensorflow-cpu .`

+This will take a little while but when it's finished running to check that the image was created type:

+`docker images`

+This will list out all of the Docker images that you have on your system make sure tensorflow-cpu is there.
+Now to run the Docker image type:

+`docker run -v ~:/usr/home -it tensorflow-cpu`

+This will mount your home directory to /usr/home in the container and open an interactive terminal.
+Now inside of of the container just navigate to this repository and run the scripts.

 # Running the project.
 This project takes in raw text files and trains a character level model.
 To start I would recommend running my clean_text.py script to remove unnecessary characters and numbers by putting the following command in the shell: